+etext

+edata

+end

-- etext The first address following the program text - edata The first address following the initialized data region - end The first address following the data region that is not initialized.
+The first address following the program text

+end the first address following the initialized data region

+The first address following the data region that is not initialized.

 The program break is the first location beyond the data.
 When a program begins running, this location coincides with end.
 However, many factors can change the program break, including: